LambdaLabsML/dreambooth/README.md

 # Dreambooth

+## OffSite2023 Workshop
+For the OffSite2023 Workshop, please use this [guide](./offsite2023/README.md).

 ## NeuRIPS2022 Workshop

 For NeuRIPS2002 Workshop, please use this [guide](./neurips2022/README.md) to train your DreamBooth Model on Lambda Cloud.